Galkynyş Gas Field

-The Galkynysh Gas Field, formerly known as Iolotan gas field or South Yolotan – Osman field, is a large natural gas field near Ýolöten in Mary Province of Turkmenistan.
+The Galkynyş Gas Field, formerly known as Ýolöten gas field or South Ýolöten – Osman field, is a large natural gas field near Ýolöten, Mary Province, Turkmenistan.
 It is the world's second-largest gas field.

 History

 The discovery of the gas field was announced on 2 November 2006.
-Late Turkmen president Saparmurat Niyazov invited Chinese CNPC and Turkish Çalik Enerji to participate in the exploration and development of the Ýolöten field.
-In 2008, the gas field was audited by Gaffney, Cline & Associates.
-According to Gaffney, Cline and Associates (GCA), Galkynysh is five times larger than the Dauletabad gas field and fourth- or fifth-largest gas field in the world.
+Late Turkmen president Saparmyrat Nyýazow invited Chinese CNPC and Turkish Çalik Enerji to participate in the exploration and development of the Ýolöten field.
+In 2008, the gas field was audited by Gaffney, Cline & Associates (GCA).
+According to GCA, Galkynyş is five times larger than the Döwletabat gas field and the fourth- or fifth-largest gas field in the world.

 In December 2009, the contracts to develop the field were awarded to CNPC, Hyundai Engineering and Petrofac.

-In November 2011, the field was renamed as Galkynysh.
+In November 2011, the field was renamed as Galkynyş.
 Production started in September 2013.

 Description

 The gas field ranks among the world's five largest with estimated reserves of between 4 and 14 e12m3 of natural gas and proven commercial reserves of 2.8 e12m3.
-It lies on 2700 km2 zone of 90 km in length and 30 km in width in the depth of 3900 to 5100 m.
-Galkynysh consist of Iolotan, Minara, Osman and Yashlar fields.
-Other nearby gas areas are Gunorta Garakel, Garakel, Giurgiu, Gazanly, Gundogar Eloten and Gunbatar Yandakly.
+It lies on 2700 km2 zone of 90 km in length and 30 km in width at a depth of 3900 to 5100 m.
+Galkynyş consists of Ýolöten, Minara, Osman and Ýaşlar fields.
+Other nearby gas areas are Günorta Garaköl, Garaköl, Jürji, Gazanly, Gündogar Ýolöten and Günbatar Ýandakly.

 Oil reserves are 300 million tons.
-The crude oil extracted at Galkynysh is transported to the Seýdi Oil Refinery.
+The crude oil extracted at Galkynyş is transported to the Seýdi Oil Refinery.